shavonn/laraca-arch/docs/config-domains.md

 If you're interested in domain-driven design or even separating your application into microservices in a monolith, enabling domains can do that with you.

-When enabled, it adds an optional `domain` argument to all of Laraca's make commands.

 ```php
     'domains' => [
         'enabled' => true,